 Starting in the early 1900's the site was strip mined for diatomaceous earth (DE).
 For 30 years, DE was processed into a form of crystalline silica known as cristobalite.
 Hazardous and radiological waste was stored on the site for approximately 8 years, before being cleaned up in the mid-1980s by the Department of Environmental Quality (DEQ).

 In December 2008, the Deschutes County Planning Commission granted a re-zoning of the mine site property to residential use.
-This re-zone was conditional upon the developers receiving a certification of "no apparent public health hazard" from Oregon DHS' Environmental Health Assessment Program (EHAP).
+This re-zone was conditional upon the developers receiving a certification of "no apparent public health hazard" from the Oregon Health Authority, Environmental Health Assessment Program (EHAP).

 - A public availability session was held in May, 2009 to answer questions about the final health consultation.
 This was an informal open house held at the Redmond Senior Center.